-The consolidated financial statements of the Company have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRS").
-The consolidated financial statements have been prepared under the historical cost convention, as modified by certain available-for-sale financial assets.
+The consolidated financial statements of the Company have been prepared in accordance with all applicable Hong Kong Financial Reporting Standards ("HKFRS").
+The consolidated financial statements have been prepared under the historical cost convention, as modified by certain available-for-sale financial assets, which are carried at fair value.